 Unfortunately, other vendors such as Alteryx don’t think this way, as seen with their most recent careless data breach.
-Cavalier use and attitudes towards data leads to missteps that cause breaches.
+Cavalier use and attitudes towards data lead to missteps that cause breaches.

-But, is important to also remember that with security and governance, architecture matters.
+But, it is also important to remember that with security and governance, architecture matters.
 In their most recent Market Guide for Data Preparation, Gartner states:

 “Data preparation — the most time-consuming task in analytics and BI — is evolving from a self-service activity to an enterprise imperative.”

 And, as data preparation moves to an enterprise level, there are important architectural aspects (as well as features) that will determine how effective your security and governance policies are to protect your data and keep you in regulatory compliance.

 Why Is This Important?

 One result of big data analytics is that companies gather and use more information about their customers to help serve them better and more efficiently.
 Much of the data used in the analytics process revolves around “who” the customer is, “what” actions they take, and “how” they behave.